 First published online in JAMA Psychiatry on April 16, the original investigation was titled "Efficacy of Intravenous Ketamine for Treatment of Chronic Post-Traumatic Stress Disorder - A Randomized Clinical Trial.”
 The objective of the study was “to test the efficacy and safety of a single intravenous subanesthetic dose of ketamine for the treatment of PTSD and associated depressive symptoms in patients with chronic PTSD.”
 Rather than focusing on a single type of trauma survivors, the study chose forty-one patients with chronic PTSD and associated depressive symptoms that compromised a range of trauma exposures and causes.

-Comparing ketamine with an active placebo control, the study found that the so-called party drug provided immediately effective relief upon intravenous administration.
+Comparing ketamine with an active placebo control, the study found that the so-called party drug provided immediate, effective relief upon intravenous administration.
 The ketamine resulted in a significant and rapid reduction in PTSD symptom severity, compared with the placebo, with the patients being assessed 24 hours after infusion.
 Originally used as an animal tranquilizer, clinical studies involving human beings and ketamine have been few and far between.
 This study opens the door to further research.

 Adriana Feder, MD, Associate Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai and the lead author of the study, explained her hopes for future progress.